Mormonism – A Different Gospel

 Is Joseph Smith a True Prophet

 In order to examine Mormonism, we need to answer the question: Is Joseph Smith a true prophet?
 Mormonism claim that to have the answer to this question, you need to check your feelings.
 But feelings are unreliable because they don’t present facts.
 They are merely an echo on how we feel about the facts.
 The Mormon missionary handbook uses persuasion techniques to lead people to accept Mormonism.

-Our only safety lies in God’s Word.
+Our only safety lies in God’s Word – the truth.
 The Scriptures give certain tests of a true prophet.
 By applying these tests to the life and teachings of those who claim to speak for God, we can find if they are from God or not.
 Let us apply these tests to Joseph Smith:

 Isaiah 8:20 says, “to the law and to the testimony: if they speak not according to this word, it is because there is no light in them.”

 The law and the testimony refer to the divinely inspired instruction given by God in the Holy Bible-both Old and New Testaments.
 The teachings of a true prophet of God will never contradict the clear teachings of the Bible.
 But we find that the teachings in the Book of Mormon, Doctrine and Covenants, and the Pearl of Great Price, contradict the Bible in major topics.
 Such topic are the trinity, nature of God, nature of man, sin, salvation, state of the dead, heaven, hell and others. https://bibleask.org/book-mormon-contradict-bible/

 This test involves more than simply accepting the historical reality of Jesus’ birth as a human being.
 Joseph Smith teaches in Doctrine and Covenants that Jesus gradually became the Son of God as He received “fullness” from the Father.
 He also teaches that human beings are also potentially sons of God in the same sense as Jesus (Doctrine and Covenants 93:13, 14, 20, 22, 23; Articles of Faith pp. 471-473).